breakin/snestistics/docs/tutorial.md

+---
+title: Tutorial - Index
+---
 Welcome to a tutorial series for snestistics.
 While snestistics itself is written by Anders Lindqvist (breakin) this tutorial is written by Anders and David "optiroc" Lindecrantz.
-See the [introduction](tutorial-1) for more information!
+This tutorial series will be updated to reflect the latest state of snestistics such that it will always serve as a good introduction to snestistics and reverse engineering Super Nintendo games.

 These are the posts in the tutorial series.